 First, check to see if the valve on your radiator is turned to the on position, turn it to the highest temperature if required.
 If your radiators still don't warm up, it could be that your thermostatic valves are stuck.

 Thermostatic valves control the flow of water into your radiator.
 Sometimes with age they can seize up and will no longer allow water to flow.
 To check your thermostatic valves follow the steps below:

 - Remove the thermostatic valve head.
 Underneath you will see a raised pin.

 - Check the pin to see if it moves up and down.
 You should be able to depress it with your finger and it should then rise up again.

 - If the pin is stuck, give it a light tap to try and release it.
 Be careful when doing this as depressing the pin too hard can cause it to break, which will lead to water flowing out of the opening.

 If you aren't able to release the pin, your thermostatic valve could be faulty requiring a replacement.

 Radiator Cold At The Top

 If the top of the radiator is cold but the bottom is warm, there may be trapped air inside radiator preventing water from flowing round it correctly.
-To remove this trapped air you will need to bleed the radiator, which is a simple process you should be able to complete yourself using our handy guide.
+To remove this trapped air you will need to bleed the radiator, which is a simple process you should be able to complete yourself.

 Radiator Cold At The Bottom